Formula One Has Yet Another Cockpit Safety Idea

 Perhaps a reference to an old but great cop drama from the 2000s or even the WWE super team of Seth Rollins, Dean Ambrose and Roman Reigns, “The Shield” is a new cockpit solution that Force India driver Esteban Ocon described to Crash.net as the following (Jalopnik):

-There have been several concerns about the proposed shield, however in that visibility may be negatively affected to say nothing of potential lack of strength.
+There have been several concerns about the proposed shield; however, visibility may be negatively affected, to say nothing of potential lack of strength.
 Force India driver Nico Hülkenberg, for example, told Crash.net criticized the shield (Jalopnik):

 What we find odd about this whole endeavor is that this marks the introduction of yet another cockpit protection idea that hasn’t really been tested yet.
-F1 still only has until 2018 to decide what kind of head protection solution to use and that is less time than needed to develop these things.
+F1 still has until 2018 to decide what kind of head protection solution to use, which is less time than needed to develop these things.

 Of course…the FIA could still mandate a device without the teams’ approval.
 That would drive them straight into the controversy zone.

-In other words it seems that the FIA presenting another idea these late just sounds like another reason to procrastinate actual measures for one more year as exposed helmets travelling at even faster speeds than in years past continue.
+In other words, it seems that the FIA is presenting another idea these late just sounds like another reason to procrastinate actual measures for one more year as exposed helmets traveling at even faster speeds than in years past continue.

 One of the biggest names in modern motorsports Jeff Gordon left pretty big shoes to fill when he retired from racing, seemingly forever.
 Now he mostly provides commentary for NASCAR...

 The thing about NASCAR is that although the drivers are in constant completion with one another and drive for different “teams” they still think of themselves as part of a..